rockus/Huawei.emoncms/README.md

 raspi_internal_emoncms
 ========
-This tool read out Raspi's internal temperature sensor and send that value to an [emonCMS] (http://emoncms.org/) host.
+This tool reads out a Raspi's or BananaPi's internal temperature sensor and sends that value to an [emonCMS] (http://emoncms.org/) host.
 This is a command line tool.
-It should be run as a cronjob, either as user (`crontab -e`) or globally (`/etc/crontab`).
+It should be run as a cronjob, either as user (`crontab -e`) or globally (`/etc/crontab` or from `/etc/cron.hourly/`).

 * **BananaPi**: works, auto-detect of temp sensor
 * **Raspi**: works, auto-detect of temp sensor